 “Ghosting is more common than most people might think due to the increased use of technology as a tool in our relationships,” Dr. Fox said.
 “It’s a common reaction to uncomfortable feelings.”

 In today’s relationships, so much communication happens behind phone, tablet and computer screens.
-In fact, some relationships can progress quite a long way before two people meet in person.
+In fact, with tools like online dating, some relationships can progress quite a long way before two people meet in person.
 So, a ghoster can silence all communication and feel confident that the break is complete and permanent.
 “Advanced technology has allowed ghosting to exist,” Dr. Fox said.

 How can you cope with ghosting?